rgilks/comprehendo/README.md

 - **Security**: Review CORS, consider stricter input validation if needed.
 - **Scaling**: Adjust Fly.io machine specs/count in `fly.toml`.
 - **Database Backups**: Implement a backup strategy for the SQLite volume on Fly.io (e.g., using `litestream` or manual snapshots).
-- **Sentry**: Configure DSN in environment variables for production error tracking.

 ## Customization